-Blue Coat’s Sixth Form consists of more than 250 students, of whom at least one third are girls.
+Blue Coat’s Sixth Form consists of approximately 300 students, of whom at least one third are girls.

 All Blue Coat students are encouraged to become involved in the many co-curricular activities on offer in order to broaden their experience and enjoyment of school life.

-Your son or daughter will sit an online assessment which tests verbal, numerical and non-verbal skills, as well as the School’s own short essay paper.
-There are no practice papers available, nor do we recommend any other commercially available materials.
+Your son or daughter will sit an online assessment which tests verbal, numerical and non-verbal skills.
+There are no practice assessments available, nor do we recommend any other commercially available materials.
 Testing takes place in November of Year 11.

 Late applicants may be considered subject to availability of places.

 Blue Coat will contact the student’s current school for a reference during the Autumn term of Year 11.